yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

     Push your image finally as below:

      ```bash
-      docker push your-dockerhub-user-name/repo-name[:tag]
+      docker push your-dockerhub-user-name/image-name[:tag]
       ```
     Once the push  to repository is successful, your image is now available for everyone to use.
-Go to your profile page on the DockerHub  to view  your new docker image on DockerHub.
-Anybody can pull your image from Dockerhub now.
+Go to your profile page on the DockerHub  to view  your new docker image.
+Anybody can now pull your image from Dockerhub now.